 - 2.9 Repair Corrupted System Files using ( SFC Utility )

 If any Hardware Device gets damaged, or not working properly then you may face that your system getting overheats and restart continuously.

 Updated your Driver recently?

 If you recently updated your installed device drivers and then after this Auto System Restart started then there may be a Driver compatibility issue.

 Installed some Windows Updates?

 If this problem started after install Recent windows updates then maybe updates not installed properly or any installed update bug not compatible with your windows system.

 Do you get to see a Blue Screen?

-If you getting blue screen Error and system restarts continuously then first identify when this error started after installing the recent update, after installing new hardware, after install new device driver etc.
+If you getting a blue screen Error and the system restarts continuously then first identify when this error started after installing the recent update, after installing new hardware, after install new device driver etc.